1994 Pacific hurricane season: Season summary

-This season, twenty-two tropical cyclones formed in the north Pacific Ocean east of the dateline.
+This season, 22 tropical cyclones formed in the north Pacific Ocean east of the dateline.
 All but two of them became tropical storms or hurricanes.
 In the Eastern Pacific region (140°W to North America), nineteen tropical depressions formed, of which seventeen became tropical storms, nine further intensifying into hurricanes, and five ultimately reaching major hurricanes of Category 3 intensity or higher on the Saffir–Simpson scale.
 These numbers are slightly above the long-term averages of fifteen tropical storms, nine hurricanes, and four major hurricanes.

 In the Central Pacific Hurricane Center's area of responsibility (140°W to the International Date Line), three depressions, two tropical storms, and one hurricane formed.
 Overall, there were eleven tropical cyclones, eight tropical storms, five hurricanes, and three major hurricanes that formed or entered the Central Pacific region.
 These numbers are well above the long-term average of four tropical cyclones, two hurricanes, one tropical storm, and two depressions.
 The exceptionally high activity was contributed to by an El Niño ongoing at the time.

 The only named storm to make landfall this year was Hurricane Rosa, which killed four people in Western Mexico and forced over 400 to be evacuated.
 Other notable storms include Hurricane Olivia, a high-end Category 4 system, the three Category 5 hurricanes Emilia, Gilma, and John.
 Both John and Hurricane Li existed in two of the three basins (East, and West) of the Pacific Ocean.

 This season marked the end of the Northeastern Pacific's most recent active period, which began in 1982, and at the time, included the five most active Pacific hurricane seasons.
 Beginning in 1995, multi-decadal factors switched to a phase that suppressed Pacific hurricane activity.
-After 1994, Pacific hurricane seasons were generally been below normal, with the exception of 1997, until 2014.
+After 1994, Pacific hurricane seasons were generally below normal, with the exception of 1997, until 2014.

 The 1994 Pacific hurricane season set several records.
 First, three hurricanes reached Category 5 intensity on the Saffir–Simpson hurricane scale, setting a record later tied in 2002, then tied again in 2018.
-Hurricane John lasted longer and spent more time tropical than any other tropical cyclone on Earth in recorded history.
-Eleven tropical cyclones entered or formed in the central Pacific, a record shared with the 1992 season until the 2015 season broke the record.
+Second, Hurricane John lasted longer and spent more time tropical than any other tropical cyclone on Earth in recorded history.
+However, the former record was later surpassed by Cyclone Freddy in 2023.
+Third, 11 tropical cyclones entered or formed in the central Pacific, a record shared with the 1992 season until the 2015 season broke the record.
 Finally, of the four most intense hurricanes recorded in the Central Pacific, three of them occurred this season.